10 Mexican Garter Snake Species

 Source: iNaturalist user Daniel Pineda Vera – CC BY 4.0

 One of the most southerly garter snakes on Earth.
-Highland garter snakes live in extreme southern Mexico, Guatemala, northern El Salvador and western Honduras.
-They live well away from cities with their honking taxis and bright billboards.
-You’ll only find the highland garter snake in grassy plains and pine-oak forests above 1600 metres, with a maximum altitude confirmed so far of 3710 metres.
+Highland garter snakes (Thamnophis fulvus) live in extreme southern Mexico, Guatemala, and El Salvador, and reach an extreme southerly point of central Honduras.
+They live well away from densely populated cities, with their honking taxis and bright billboards.
+You’ll only find the highland garter snake in grassy plains and pine-oak forests above 1600 metres, with a maximum altitude confirmed so far of 3710 metres, making them one of the highest members.

-The Latin name is Thamnophis fulvus, and fulvus translates to “tawny, reddish yellow”.
+Their Latin name is Thamnophis fulvus, and fulvus translates to “tawny, reddish yellow”.
 Highland garter snakes are one of nature’s mysteries, but we have a few morsels of knowledge from captivity.
-A breeder produced a litter of ten babies, and reported that his adults fed enthusiastically on rodents.
-Most sightings from the wild, meanwhile, have been amphibians.
-Highland garter snakes are confirmed to prey on the Zacate Blanco tree frog, montane sheep frogs, and the salamander Bolitoglossa rostrata.
-This garter snake reaches a maximum of 65cm.
+A breeder produced a litter of ten newborns, and reported that his adults fed enthusiastically on rodents.
+Most prey from the wild, meanwhile, have been amphibians.
+Highland garter snakes are confirmed to prey on Zacate Blanco tree frogs, montane sheep frogs, and the salamander Bolitoglossa rostrata.

 7 Mexican garter snake